Saudi Aramco halts plan to raise production capacity: statement

 Tuesday's announcement was not expected to have an immediate effect on production or exports.

-After a series of oil supply cuts dating back to October 2022, Saudi Arabia's daily output stands at approximately nine million bpd, far below its capacity of 12 million bpd.
+After a series of oil supply cuts dating back to October 2022, Saudi Arabia's daily production stands at approximately nine million bpd, far below its capacity of 12 million bpd.

+Aramco reported record profits in 2022 after Russia's invasion of Ukraine sent oil prices soaring, allowing Saudi Arabia to record its first budget surplus in nearly a decade.

+Lower prices resulted in year-on-year profit drops of 23 percent in the third quarter, 38 percent in the second quarter and 19.25 percent in the first quarter of last year, with fourth quarter earnings yet to be announced.

 Legal Disclaimer: